0xAX/linux-insides/Booting/linux-bootstrap-2.md

 The last is the [`query_edd`](https://github.com/torvalds/linux/blob/master/arch/x86/boot/edd.c#L122) function, which queries `Enhanced Disk Drive` information from the BIOS.
 Let's look into the `query_edd` implementation.

-First of all it reads the [edd](https://github.com/torvalds/linux/blob/master/Documentation/kernel-parameters.txt#L1023) option from kernel's command line and if it was set to `off` then `query_edd` just returns.
+First of all it reads the [edd](https://github.com/torvalds/linux/blob/master/Documentation/kernel-parameters.txt#L1023) option from the kernel's command line and if it was set to `off` then `query_edd` just returns.

 If EDD is enabled, `query_edd` goes over BIOS-supported hard disks and queries EDD information in the following loop: